Educational Opportunity Fund (EOF)

 To receive an official offer of financial assistance from Rutgers that includes the EOF grant, TAG, and other need-based aid programs, you should submit your FAFSA to the federal processor as soon

-as possible after January 1, 2014 to meet the Rutgers priority filing date March 15, 2014.
+as possible after January 1, 2015 to meet the Rutgers priority filing date March 15, 2015.
 Visit the Rutgers Office of Financial Aid online for more information.
-(Students at the School of Health Related Professions should consult the school website.)

 Back to Top